Tagoe Sisters: Career

 In the early days of their career, the duo worked in a group of three, with Hannah Tsia Mensah, called the "I am Three Sisters".
-They sang backup for musicians like Felix Bell and G Man and made appearances on Mr Picus Laryea's shows in the 1970s.In 1983, they joined the Open Bible Church International where they met the male singing group the Advent Heralds.
+They sang backup for musicians like Felix Bell and G Man and made appearances on Mr Picus Laryea's shows in the 1970s.
+In 1983, they joined the Open Bible Church International where they met the male singing group, the Advent Heralds.
 They backed the Heralds at their public performances.
 In 1985 they met the late Rev. Francis Akwasi Amoako who became their mentor.
 Under his guidance, they toured far and wide both in and out of Ghana and gained fame.
 Their first album 'Nyame ye Kese' which was written by the Advent Heralds, was released in 1987.
 Orekyekye and Stay in my Heart followed in 1988.
 In 1990, they lost their mentor in a fatal accident as they were returning to Accra after performing at a crusade in Takoradi.
 Rev. Dr Thomas Harry Yawson came into their lives and became their songwriter and director.

 Personal lives

 Rev Thomas Yawson married Lydia and they have three children.
-Elizabeth also has a child.
-Lydia is a caterer and Elizabeth is an events planner.
+Elizabeth also has two children with her late husband.
+Lydia is a caterer and Elizabeth is an event planner.
 They established the Tagoe Twin Foundation to support mothers who use their twin children to beg for alms.
 They also have the Tagoe Sisters Association which was created with the vision to be an enabler for twins' mothers to support each other.